Lancelot Ware: Career

-Ware undertook medical research with Sir Henry Dale at the National Institute for Medical Research in Hampstead, London, and became a non-clinical medical researcher and lecturer in biochemistry at St Thomas' Hospital in London.
+Ware undertook medical research with Henry Dale at the National Institute for Medical Research in Hampstead, London, and became a non-clinical medical researcher and lecturer in biochemistry at St Thomas' Hospital in London.

 During World War II, Ware worked at the Porton Down secret research establishment.
 He then worked as a scientist for the Boots Company in Nottingham.
 During this time, he learned about IQ tests.
 At the end of the war in 1945, he started a law degree at Lincoln College, Oxford.
 In 1949, Ware was called to the Bar by Lincoln's Inn and he practised in the Chancery field, specialising in intellectual property, copyright and patent matters.

 He was also very interested in Conservative politics.
 He became an Alderman of the London County Council (LCC) in the 1960s.
 Ware joined the Athenaeum Club in 1983, a London club.
 He was appointed an Officer of the Order of the British Empire (OBE) for services to the Institute of Patentees and Inventors, which he chaired for many years.

 Ware retired from the Bar in 1987.

 Mensa

 The origins of Mensa were said to be from a conversation on a train with Roland Berrill, a lawyer with an interest in phrenology.
 Ware argued that IQ tests were more appropriate and later tested Berrill, finding him to be in the top 1% of the population.
 They therefore agreed to form a High IQ club, with Berrill providing the funding, and it began on 1 October 1946.
-Initially the society was intended for the top 1% of the population by intelligence, but a standard deviation computing error meant it ended up being the top 2%, and this criterion has remained since then.

 By 1950, Ware had left Mensa, disagreeing with the way it was run by Berrill.
 However, after Berrill died in 1961, he re-joined the society.